BNLNPPS/swf-data-agent/README.md

 ## About

-This repository is for development of the _swf-data-agent_.
-* Purpose: The central data handling agent within the testbed.
+This repository is for development of the _swf-data-agent_, which is the central data handling agent within the _swf_ testbed.
+This is currently work in progress.

+Functionality:
+*  It receives the MQ messages from the _swf-daqsim-agent_ and takes actions according to the messages.
+* With respect to Rucio, it created new run datasets, and manages Rucio STF subscriptions in general.
-* Details: It will listen to the swf-daqsim-agent, manage Rucio STF subscriptions, create new run datasets, and send messages to the swf-processing-agent for run processing and to the swf-fastmon-agent for new STF availability.
-It will also have a 'watcher' role to identify and report stalls or anomalie
+* It sends messages to the _swf-processing-agent_ for data processing and to the _swf-fastmon-agent_ to signal new STF availability.
+* It will eventually also have a 'watcher' role to identify and report stalls or anomalies.

+## Data Trasnport

+The agent does not normally actuates the data transfer by itself.
+It instead relies on Rucio for that function, and Rucio in turn operates the **FTS** system to move data.
+The transport layer for the FTS is **XRootD**.

 ## XRootD